Sanitary sewer: Conventional gravity sewers

 In the developed world, sewers are pipes from buildings to one or more levels of larger underground trunk mains, which transport the sewage to sewage treatment facilities.
 Vertical pipes, usually made of precast concrete, called manholes, connect the mains to the surface.
 Depending upon site application and use, these vertical pipes can be cylindrical, eccentric, or concentric.
 The manholes are used for access to the sewer pipes for inspection and maintenance, and as a means to vent sewer gases.
 They also facilitate vertical and horizontal angles in otherwise straight pipelines.

 Pipes conveying sewage from an individual building to a common gravity sewer line are called laterals.
 Branch sewers typically run under streets receiving laterals from buildings along that street and discharge by gravity into trunk sewers at manholes.
 Larger cities may have sewers called interceptors, receiving flow from multiple trunk sewers.

 Design and sizing of sanitary sewers considers the population to be served over the anticipated life of the sewer, per capita wastewater production, and flow peaking from timing of daily routines.
-Minimum sewer diameters are often specified to prevent blockage by solid materials flushed down toilets; and gradients may be selected to maintain flow velocities generating sufficient turbulence to minimize solids deposition within the sewer.
+Minimum sewer diameters are often specified to prevent blockage by solid materials flushed down toilets; gradients may be selected to maintain flow velocities generating sufficient turbulence to minimize solids deposition within the sewer.
 Commercial and industrial wastewater flows are also considered, but diversion of surface runoff to storm drains eliminates wet weather flow peaks of inefficient combined sewers.